SwiftyPop/TimerResBenchmark/README.md

 # TimerResBenchmark

-TimerResBenchmark is a executable benchmark written in C# to micro-adjusting timer resolution for higher precision.
+<p align="center"><b> TimerResBenchmark is a executable benchmark written in C# to micro-adjusting timer resolution for higher precision.
 The tool aims to find the best timer resolution that are closest possible sleep delays to 1ms, which is considered optimal for system performance.
-It is recommended to use a power plan with idle disabled to achieve consistent 1ms sleep delays and variance in the delta.
-The tool also include TimerResolution & MeasureSleep from [Amittxv's TimerRes](https://github.com/amitxv/TimerResolution/tree/main), and users can configure settings via `appsettings.json`.
+It is recommended to use a power plan with idle disabled to achieve consistent 1ms sleep delays and variance in the delta. </b></p>

+* The tool also include TimerResolution & MeasureSleep from [Amittxv's TimerRes](https://github.com/amitxv/TimerResolution/tree/main), and users can configure settings via `appsettings.json`.
 For a detailed explanation, visit the [Amittxv's TimerResolution](https://github.com/amitxv/TimerResolution/tree/main).

 ![gifgit](https://github.com/SwiftyPop/TimerResBenchmark/assets/90952326/f03feefd-4bf0-4c05-893e-14570f785d3a)